NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Actions/Point Out.md

 * * *

 You indicate a creature that you can see to one or more allies, gesturing in a direction and describing the distance verbally.
-That creature is [[Conditions/Hidden|Hidden]] to your allies, rather than [[Conditions/Undetected|Undetected]].
+That creature is [[Hidden|Hidden]] to your allies, rather than [[Undetected|Undetected]].
 This works only for allies who can see you and are in a position where they could potentially detect the target.
 If your allies can't hear or understand you, they must succeed at a Perception check against the creature's Stealth DC or they misunderstand and believe the target is in a different location.

 *Source: Pathfinder Player Core*
 *ORC*